mnubo/smartobjects-android-client/README.md

 To get the `MnuboApi` object, use this (after initialization) :

 ```
 MnuboApi mnuboApi = Mnubo.getApi();
 ```

 ## Sign in as a user ##

-You can sign in on behalf of the user once and start using the SDK to it's fullest by calling the API like this:
+You can sign in on behalf of the user and start using the SDK to it's fullest by calling the API like this:
 ```
 mnuboApi.getAuthenticationOperations().logInAsync(username, password, new CompletionCallBack<Boolean>() {